I am a Bangladeshi citizen living in Saudi Arabia. I hold a PhD in computer science from Leeds University, UK.

 I believe observing the modern world with the lenses of the Quran is a subject that is not picked up by many scholars.
 By ‘modern world’ I mean whatever the contemporary Western civilization has produced and under which influence the majority of today’s mankind are governed.
 This system has hypnotized human kind today with materialistic fantasies and created a class system with unequal distribution of wealth.
 The shallow surface of this civilization hides beneath hundreds of contradictions.

 My believe -as all Muslims do- considers the Quran as words of Allah and book of guidance not only for Muslims but for the mankind.
 It’s guidance -when properly understood and applied- guarantees solutions for mankind’s problems.
-This strong claim has been historically tested in the golden era of Islam - when Prophet Muhammad (and after him the four Caliphs) applied this Quran to establish on earth a system of government and civilization that no past of future system can rival.
+This strong claim has been historically tested in the golden era of Islam - when Prophet Muhammad (and after him the four Caliphs) applied this Quran to establish on earth a system of government and civilization that no past or future system can rival.

 The Quranic text is time-agnostic, that means it’s solutions and methods are not restricted to a certain time in history - and for that matters to certain geographic location.
 It was a solution for Arabs 14 hundred years ago and it IS the solution for the 21st century and it will remain so till doomsday.

 The difficult part then is the ability to convert the time-agnostic text to time-conscious text.
 In other words to make the text of the Quran fit for 21st century.
-This open the door of pondering and intellectual-ship wide open for Muslims as well as anyone wants to engage in this scholarship.
+This opens the door of pondering and intellectual-ship wide open for Muslims as well as anyone wants to engage in this scholarship.

 And that is exactly what I attempt to do in this blog.

 You will find me try to explain and solve the financial crisis of 2008 in the light of the Quran.
 You will find me talk about the symptoms of the decline of the United States through the light of the Quran.
-You will find me discuss linguistic proposition of Noam Chomsky in the light of the Quran.
+You will find me discuss linguistic propositions of Noam Chomsky in the light of the Quran.
 You will find me discuss Artificial Intelligence in the light of the Quran.
 You will find me discuss capitalism in the light of the Quran.
 And the list goes on.